kkoutini/clone-full-webpage/README.md

 -curl

 #How
-1-first start chrome use our proxy and no sec
+1-first start chrome use our proxy and no security

     open /Applications/Google\ Chrome.app --args --disable-web-security --proxy-server="127.0.0.1:8080"
+for mac osx, similar commands for other oses

 2-start proxy server